vvn9847/SONiC/doc/bgp_loading_optimization/bgp-loading-optimization-hld.md

 TBD

 ## WarmRestart scenario
-This proposal also consider the compatibility with SONiC `WarmRestart` feature.
+This proposal considers the compatibility with SONiC `WarmRestart` feature.
 For example, when a user updates the config, a warm restart may be needed for the config update to be reflected.
-Then SONiC's main thread would call `dumpPendingTasks()` function to save the current system states and restore the states after the warm restart.
+SONiC's main thread would call `dumpPendingTasks()` function to save the current system states and restore the states after the warm restart.
 Since this HLD introduces a new thread and a new structure `ring buffer` which stores some data, then we have to ensure that the data in `ring buffer` all gets processed before warm restart.
-Also, during warm start, the main thread would modify the variable `m_toSync`, which the new thread also have access to, so we should block the new thread during warm restart to avoid conflict.
+During warm start, the main thread would modify the variable `m_toSync`, which the new thread also have access to.
+Therefore we should block the new thread during warm restart to avoid conflict.

 Take orchagent for example, we need to make sure ring buffer is empty and the new thread is in idle before we call ```dumpPendingTasks()```.